Green The Gap Logo A Project of San Diego Commons

 Current state showing the freeway dividing Downtown, East Village, Sherman Heights, and Golden Hill neighborhoods

-Vision for Green the Gap with new parks, connections, and development over Interstate 5
+Vision with new parks, connections, and development over Interstate 5

 Left: Current state showing Interstate 5 as a barrier between downtown, East Village, and historic neighborhoods to the south.
 Right: Our vision with a freeway lid and new open space that reconnects neighborhoods and creates a continuous green corridor.